supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 Number of classes = 43
 aug training set: validation set: testing set = 0.92 : 0.02 : 0.06
 ```
-Now the data set ratio is as below.
-We have much more training set than the original one.
+Now the data set ratio is as shown below.
+I have much more training set than the original provided data set.
 The new training set is store as train_aug.p<br>
 ![augmentation_2nd_samples](https://github.com/supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/raw/master/report_images/data_ratio_augment.jpg)

 # 2. Design and Test a Model Architecture